-We talked to Jeshua Soh, founder of J Rental Centre, about peer-to-peer rental service, and this is what he said about it.
+Jeshua Soh, founder of J Rental Centre tells us about peer-to-peer rental services.

 First of all, how are you and your family doing in these COVID-19 times?